 Where to Eat:

-With only 2 days in Santa Barbara we didn’t get to eat at the long list of restaurants that were recommended.
+With only 2 days in Santa Barbara we didn’t get to eat at the long list of restaurants that were recommended on other things to do in Santa Barbara posts.
 However, I will share with you the 3 places we dined as well as a few we intended to.

 Other restaurant recommendations included oceanfront dining at Convivo restaurant located at Santa Barbara Inn, The Wine Cask located in El Paseo, Julienne in the Presidio neighborhood, Lucky Penny in the Funk Zone and Helena Avenue Bakery in the Santa Barbara Wine Collective.

-I hope this article has given you a good feel for all that Santa Barbara has to offer.
+I hope this article has given you a good feel for all the things to do in Santa Barbara.
 It is such a beautiful and unique city in California.
 As you can see, 2 days in Santa Barbara is definitely not enough time so I hope to return there soon.
 I have barely cracked the surface of all the things to do & see AND eat there so for more information please visit the Santa Barbara tourism website.

-Have you been to Santa Barbara?
+Did you enjoy this list of things to do in Santa Barbara?
 If so share your thoughts with us below.

 Although Visit Santa Barbara assisted me with parts of my trip, all opinions expressed in this post are my own.